Mark-Kramer/BU-MA665-MA666/Teams.md

   * Do you have the Handmaid?: Lucas, Ray, Stamati
   * Cajal 'Em Like We See 'Em: Kelton, Amy M., Kylie, Gabriela
   * Did you turn it off and on again?: Luis, Kaitlyn, Michael, Margaret
-  * Jing, Allison, Ying, Christopher
+  * Jing, Allison, Ying, Christopher, Guanying He
   * The Go-Git'ers: Ashley, Rifqi, Beverly, Spencer

 * 2016